Lebanon:Operations of the Islamic Resistance on Thursday, Au...

 Allah Almighty is Truthful

+- and in response to the enemy's attacks on the steadfast southern villages and safe houses, especially in the town of Majdal Zoun, the Islamic Resistance fighters “Zar’it” Barracks [the battalion headquarters of the Western Brigade] with Burkan rockets.

+- The Islamic Resistance fighters targeted at 05:00 p.m.
+Al-Summaqa Site in the occupied Lebanese Kfarchouba hills with rockets, scoring direct hits.

-In response to the “Israeli” enemy attacks on the steadfast southern villages and safe homes, particularly the attack on Chamaa that led to the martyrdom of several civilians, the fighters of the Islamic Resistance targeted with dozens of “Matzuva” Settlement with dozens of Katyusha rockets.
+- and in response to the enemy's attacks on the steadfast southern villages and safe houses, especially in the town of Aitaroun, the fighters of the Islamic Resistance targeted the “Biranit” Barracks with Burkan rockets, destroying part of it and setting it on fire.

+- the Islamic Resistance fighters targeted at 19:40 p.m.
+“Ramim” Barracks with rockets, scoring a direct hit.

 {And victory comes only from Allah – the Almighty, All-Wise.}